SalesConnection/Caction-Support/docs/How_To_Use_Project_Template.md

 <br>

-After saving your changes, the system will apply your custom labels throughout the interface
+After saving your changes, the system will apply your custom labels throughout the interface.

 <br>
 <a id="section2"></a>